Your cart is currently empty!

 I decided to keep the vinyl sheets on the face of the drawers because the floor planking seemed to adhere to it better than the straight metal.
 With that said, if you plan on giving your filing cabinet a similar makeover, I recommend buying glue proven to adhere to metal and putting this on the whole face of the drawer.
 Doing so will help the planking stick to the metal.

 After I placed the planking down, I got the drill out again.
 This time, I planned on putting the hardware closer to the top of the drawer.
-I managed to do this rather quickly, which is part of the reason why doing it this way is the best filing cabinet makeover idea.
+I managed to do this rather quickly.

 Just like that, my metal filing cabinet was finally finished!
-I hope you got some useful tips and tricks on what to do and what not to do.
+I hope you have some useful tips and tricks on what to do and what not to do.
 Let me know if you agree that doing it the way I did is the best cabinet makeover idea!
-Comment and sign up for the newsletter below for more content like this!
+Comment below or reach out if you have any questions.

 Leave a Reply